-Schedule concerns should be expressed to the student's Assistant Principal.
-At that time, the Assistant Principal will document the concern and present it to the principal.
-Each situation is considered individually and, if appropriate, a schedule change is made.
+Schedule concerns should be expressed to the student's counselor.
+At that time, the counselor will document the concern and present it to the principal.
+Each situation is considered individually, and if appropriate, a schedule change is made.
 Schedules cannot be changed after the 10th school day of each semester.
 Submitting a schedule change request does not guarantee that a change will be made.
 There are many considerations that go into building student schedules, and it is not common practice for schedules to be changed unless there are obvious errors or extreme circumstances.